LinuxHaus/ansible_lihas_firewall/README.md

 # Requirements

-Uses lihas-common to set up repositiories and lihas-variables to merge the configuration from multiple sources
+Uses lihas-common to set up repositiories and lihas_variables to merge the configuration from multiple sources

 ## Role Variables
 Arrays with lines for corresponding the firewall-lihas config files /etc/firewall-lihas.d/interface-IFACENAME/